-- EDU 483G HYPERSTUDIO.
+EDU 483G HYPERSTUDIO.
 (3).
 Students learn how to use multimedia technology creatively.
-Text, graphics, sound, animation and video approaches are used to enhance student learning experiences and achievements. - EDU 500 PHILOSOPHY OF EDUCATION.
+Text, graphics, sound, animation and video approaches are used to enhance student learning experiences and achievements.

+EDU 500 PHILOSOPHY OF EDUCATION.
 (3).
 Philosophy of Education is a foundation course for graduate programs in education.
 Three major approaches to philosophy are studied: metaphysics, epistemology, and axiology.
-Education philosophies and theories from Western European and Eastern sources continue to influence educators and students. - EDU 501 SCHOOL/COMMUNITY RELATIONS.
+Education philosophies and theories from Western European and Eastern sources continue to influence educators and students.

+EDU 501 SCHOOL/COMMUNITY RELATIONS.
 (3).
-A study of the principles, methods, and techniques of school/community relationships, including evaluation of educational criticisms, community surveys, establishment and maintenance of communication channels. - EDU 502 PUBLIC SCHOOL FINANCE.
+A study of the principles, methods, and techniques of school/community relationships, including evaluation of educational criticisms, community surveys, establishment and maintenance of communication channels.

+EDU 502 PUBLIC SCHOOL FINANCE.
 (3).
-Includes a study of current problems in school finance with emphasis on school support, costs of education, sources of school revenue, state and federal support and state and local control in school finance. - EDU 503 IMPROVEMENT OF TEACHING IN THE ELEMENTARY SCHOOL. - (3).
-A study of recent research issues and developments in the teaching of elementary school subjects with emphasis on improving teaching from within through communication, collegiality and risk-taking. - EDU 504 THE COUNSELING PROFESSION.
+Includes a study of current problems in school finance with emphasis on school support, costs of education, sources of school revenue, state and federal support and state and local control in school finance.

+EDU 503 IMPROVEMENT OF TEACHING IN THE ELEMENTARY SCHOOL.

 (3).
+A study of recent research issues and developments in the teaching of elementary school subjects with emphasis on improving teaching from within through communication, collegiality and risk-taking.

+EDU 504 THE COUNSELING PROFESSION.
+(3).
 An orientation to the personal development of professional counselors.
-Includes study of professional roles, counselor qualities, ethics, professional organizations, and legal issues. - EDU 505 ADVANCED EDUCATIONAL PSYCHOLOGY.
+Includes study of professional roles, counselor qualities, ethics, professional organizations, and legal issues.

+EDU 505 ADVANCED EDUCATIONAL PSYCHOLOGY.
 (3).
-A multicultural in-depth study of the psychology of learning in the school and the measurement of abilities and progress in learning. - EDU 506 CURRICULUM IN SECONDARY EDUCATION.
+A multicultural in-depth study of the psychology of learning in the school and the measurement of abilities and progress in learning.

+EDU 506 CURRICULUM IN SECONDARY EDUCATION.
 (3).
 This foundation course is the study of curriculum in secondary schools.
-It analyzes the historical, sociological, and pedagogical variables affecting curriculum design. - EDU 507 IMPROVEMENT OF TEACHING IN THE SECONDARY SCHOOL CURRICULUM.
+It analyzes the historical, sociological, and pedagogical variables affecting curriculum design.

+EDU 507 IMPROVEMENT OF TEACHING IN THE SECONDARY SCHOOL CURRICULUM.
 (3).
-A study of recent research issues and developments in the teaching of secondary school subjects with emphasis on improving teaching from within through communication, collegiality and risk-taking. - EDU 508 CURRICULUM IN ELEMENTARY EDUCATION.
-(3).
-This foundation course is the study of curriculum in elementary schools.
-It analyzes the historical, sociological, psychological, and pedagogical variables affecting curriculum design.
+A study of recent research issues and developments in the teaching of secondary school subjects with emphasis on improving teaching from within through communication, collegiality and risk-taking.